magento/merchdocs/src/marketing/email-a-friend.md

     - Enter the **Name** and **Email Address** of the additional person.

         You can send the message to as many additional people as the configuration allows.

-         You can remove added Invitee by clicking the **Remove** link, near **Email** field of needed Invitee.
+        You can remove the added Invitee by clicking the **Remove** link, near **Email** field of needed Invitee.

 1. When ready to send the message, click <span class="btn">Send Email</span>.